-All our staff receive appropriate safeguarding and child protection training at induction.
+All our staff receive appropriate safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated.
-In addition, all our staff will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all our staff will receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-Abuse and neglect
+1.11 Abuse and neglect